 Key operational documents

-If you are new to Athena SWAN, a 10-step infographic will provide a quick and easy explanation of what Athena SWAN process involves, key milestones and things to consider.
-If you're interested in renewing your award at the same level, visit Renewals webpage for guidance, advice and the application form.
-If you want to find your Athena Swan Lead at Departmental or Faculty level, check out Athena Swan Network page.
+1. If you're new to Athena Swan, you'll find an overview of the charter, charter materials, information pack and more on the main Athena Swan page hosted by Advance HE.
+If you're interested in renewing your award at the same level, visit the Renewals webpage for guidance, advice and a link to the application form.
+If you want to find your Athena Swan Lead at Departmental or Faculty level, check out the Athena Swan Network page.

-After you familiarise yourself with the process, the key documents to refer to when writing the submission are Advance HE Handbook and assessment criteria.
-These documents will help you better understand how the submission works as the handbook showcases key sections, what data to present and how to conduct an effective analysis, which will help create an action plan to address any issues you have identified within your application.
+2. After you familiarise yourself with the process, the key document to refer to when writing your submission is the Advance HE Transformed Athena SWAN Handbook.
+This document will help you better understand how the submission works as the handbook showcases key sections, what data to present and how to conduct an effective analysis, which will help create an action plan to address any issues you have identified within your application.
+There is also guidance on how your application will be assessed, as well as the rubric used, here.

-Once you have met with DSAT - Departmental Self Assessment Committee - it might be helpful to start looking at data to identify any issues, gaps, success stories or any challenging trends.
-Every year your Equality, Diversity and Inclusion (ED&I) Officer will send you a departmental data pack that covers a majority of the data requirements for Athena SWAN, however, some data is only available locally, within your Department, and not submitted centrally, so to make sure you capture all data right from the start we suggest you set up an Internal data collection sheet to monitor committee membership, outreach activities, speakers, events and any other relevant activity within your Department.
+3. Once you have met with DSAT - Departmental Self Assessment Committee - or an ED&I - Equality, Diversity and Inclusion - Committee, it might be helpful to start looking at data to identify any issues, gaps, success stories or any trends.
+Every year you'll receive a departmental data pack that covers the data required for Athena Swan.

-If successful, your Athena SWAN award is valid for five years.
+6. If successful, your Athena Swan award is valid for five years.
 When your award expires, you can apply for an upgrade using the above guidance or renew the existing award at the same level.
 The process focuses on progress made since your initial action plan and your future priorities.

 Tips from panellists and critical friends